Finding new water resources, including Royalties for Regions-funded programs and other drilling programs to explore resources across the state.

 Initiatives supporting regional development in Western Australia

-Four-year, $40 million program using water source discoveries to develop new irrigation areas and increase productivity of existing irrigation districts
+Water for Food is a $127.5 million program using water source investigations to develop new irrigation areas and increase productivity of existing irrigation districts